climate-v/dataset-catalogue/README.md

 Next step is to combine these results and maybe return a weighted average for the final result table.
 Additionally it would be nice to have the actually calculated values returned from the database.

+## Enable JSON Schema for VSCode

+The json schema can also be used to validate local files.
+An example setting is added in [`./vscode/settings.json`](.vscode/settings.json) for VSCode or Codium.
+Please install the yaml extension [YAML](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml)

 ## Resources